jskulski/woven/README.md

 ```

 If there are no errors over Y time period, feature-branch is
-merged into master.
-If there are conflicts someone is alerted.
+merged into master (if there are conflicts someone is alerted).
-And

 ```
 $ woven status